About the Program

 Deter unsafe behaviors of drivers, pedestrians and bicyclists and encourage all road users to obey traffic laws and share the road safely.

-There are multiple efforts in Kansas that help promote walking, biking, and rolling.
-Click on the links below to learn more about active transportation throughout the state.
+The Kansas SRTS program is one of many initiatives at KDOT that help promote walking, biking, and rolling.
+Click on the links below to learn more about active transportation efforts in Kansas.

 KDOT Bicycle and Pedestrian Transportation